Project 5: The Shared Urban Habitat

 5.2 - Bringing nature back into cities

-Project leader: Luis Mata, RMIT
+Project leader: Luis Mata, formerly RMIT, now UoM

 Many species have been lost from our urban areas.
 Protecting nature is a fundamental aspect of local and Indigenous cultures that has more recently become an urban sustainability goal.
 This sub-project investigated opportunities to bring species back into urban environments as a way to reverse the trend of species loss, restore ecological function and ecosystem services, and reconnect people with traditional Aboriginal knowledge.